Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 Charge builds up, before your ally suddenly appears in that location with a bang.
 Choose a willing creature within range, then designate a tile within a 3 tile range of them.

 At the start of that creature's next turn, they teleport to the designated tile.
-Make an Agility attack against all other creatures within a 1 tile radius of that tile.
+Make a special attack against Agility against all other creatures within a 1 tile radius of that tile.
 If you hit, deal 1d8 + Presence electric damage.

 ### Gift of Charge - Miracle